inference-asia/visionext/README.md

 - Formats: `.jpg .jpeg .png .bmp .webp`.
 Clear, frontal faces, 2 to 5 photos per person.
 Frames from the camera itself are fine.
 - Read once at startup. `docker compose restart faces` after changing photos. `docker compose logs faces` shows `Gallery: N identities from M images`.
 - No gallery means detection only.
 Every face is `"unknown"` and `event.recognized` is false.
 - A match needs similarity 0.45 or more.
-If someone is found but reported unknown with similarity just below that, add more clear photos of them.
+If someone is reported unknown with similarity just below that, add more clear photos of them.

-Face photos are biometric data. **Make sure you have consent and a legal basis** before deploying recognition.
+Face photos are biometric data.
+Make sure you have consent and a legal basis before deploying recognition.

 ## Troubleshooting